aliramazanov/shop-app/README.md

  - Discover products
  - Add them to Favourites
  - Add them to Basket
+ - Remove from the Basket
- - Gain more knowledge about the Company <br/>
+ - Gain more knowledge about the Company